jbnunn/TwitchRobot/Chapter2-ROS.md

 # [Twitch Robot](./README.md) > Installing the Robotic Operating System (ROS)

-This is the longest portion of the entire install, and may take 2 hours to complete, due to building ROS from source.
+This is the longest portion of the entire install, and may take 2 or more hours to complete, due to building ROS from source.

 ## Steps